 3. Jammie Up!

-If follow me on Instagram, or if you’ve been hanging out here for awhile now, you know I love jammies.
+If follow me on Instagram, or if you’ve been hanging out here for a while now, you know I love jammies.
 My favorite ones are from Soma.
 They make the absolute softest, snuggliest (Is that a word?)
 PJs ever.
-My top and pants are from their Cool Nights collection.
+Mine are no longer available, but they’re from Soma’s Cool Nights collection.
 Bob and I like our room freezing while we sleep, so I love pajamas with long sleeves and pants.
 Nighttime hot flashes are no match for me because these babies are breathable! 🙂

 4. Set the Mood